2017–18 Arizona Coyotes season

-The 2017–18 Arizona Coyotes season was the 39th season for the National Hockey League franchise that was established on June 22, 1979, the 22nd season since the franchise relocated from Winnipeg following the 1995–96 NHL season, and the 46th overall, including the World Hockey Association years.
+The 2017–18 Arizona Coyotes season was the 39th season for the National Hockey League (NHL) franchise that was established on June 22, 1979, the 22nd season since the franchise relocated from Winnipeg following the 1995–96 NHL season, and the 46th overall, including the World Hockey Association years.
+The Coyotes failed to qualify for the playoffs for the sixth consecutive year.

 Off-season

 On June 22, 2017, the Coyotes announced they have mutually parted ways with head coach Dave Tippett.
 He was named the team's 17th head coach on September 24, 2009.
 During his tenure, the team went 282–257–83, and made the postseason three times, but only won two series.